mattydevicce/pluto/u2-the-browser/d08-selector-inspector/__lesson__/homework/readme.md

   // Create a ul tag with an id of "buddies" and append it to the aside tag
   // Create li tags for each buddy in the buddies array in characters.js
   // give each li tag a class of "buddy" and append them to "ul#buddies"
-  // Insert the aside tag as a child element of the secion.land representing "Rivendell"
+  // Insert the aside tag as a child element of the section.land representing "Rivendell"
   // Use setTimeout to delay the execution of the next function }
 ```